MetaversalCorp/MSF_Map_Railway/README.md

    - `MYSQLUSER` - MySQL database username
    - `MYSQLPASSWORD` - MySQL database password
    - `MYSQLDATABASE` - MySQL database name
+   - `MVSADMINKEY` - Admin Key to edit your scene via Scene Assembler
    - `PUBLIC_DOMAIN` - (Optional) Public domain for your deployment (e.g., `MYAPPURL.COM`).
 Falls back to   `RAILWAY_PUBLIC_DOMAIN` if not set for Railway compatibility.

    Alternatively, you can update the `settings.json` file directly with your database configuration.